pinshengjuan/vscodeExtension_edk2-uni-formatter/README.md

 1. The configuration "End Of Line With":
    The escape code that adds at the end of each line.
 2. The configuration "Space Between Token and LanguageCode":
-   The extension will first make an alignment base on the longest name of Token, then this configuration is used to add space(s) behind, the number of space(s) is/are user's define.
+   The extension will first make an alignment base on the longest name of Token, then this configuration is used to add space(s) behind, the number of space(s) is/are user-defined.

 ### Unsupported encoding: UTF-16 BE